National Program Director — Mountain Travel and Rescue Program

 Responsibilities and Duties:

-- As chair of the National Instructor Development Committee, the Instructor Development (ID) National Program Director (NPD) directs the team of division supervisors to develop the ID program.
+As chair of a national program or committee, the director or advisor leads the team of division supervisors to develop the program.

 - Leads regular national committee calls and organize a face to face meeting every three years.